Archive 81 (podcast)

-Archive 81 is a horror podcast created by Daniel Powell and Marc Sollinger and starring Amelia Kidd.
-It uses the found footage technique and follows the story of Dan (voiced by Daniel Powell), an archivist tasked to restore the audio recordings of Melody Pendras during her stay at the Visser Apartment.
+Archive 81 is a horror podcast created by Daniel Powell and Marc Sollinger.
+Presented as found footage, it follows Dan (voiced by Powell), an archivist tasked with restoring the audio recordings of a young woman named Melody Pendras (Amelia Kidd) during her stay in an ancient building.

+The series premiered April 16, 2016, with its third and final season concluding on October 5, 2018.
+Each season consisted of ten episodes, although the series also consists of two miniseries, the two-episode The Golden Age released in 2017 between seasons 2 and 3, and the three-episode Left of the Dial released in 2019 after the conclusion of the main show.
 A television adaptation of the same name premiered on Netflix in January 2022.

 Synopsis

 The show follows the story of an audio archivist named Dan, who has recently been hired for a job that involves reviewing and cataloguing a set of old audio tapes.
 The contract is for a group called the Housing Historical Committee of New York State and involves working at a remote and isolated bunker in the middle of the woods.
 Throughout his time on the job, Dan is contacted by his boss who insists that Dan must continuously record himself for archival and legal purposes.
 The audio tapes that Dan is listening to are over two decades old and contain interviews conducted by someone named Melody Pendras.

 In the 1990s, Melody Pendras was doing interviews with residents of an old and mysterious Manhattan apartment building called the Eldritch Visser building.
 The interviews are with strange and eccentric residents of the building and often include references to a terrible and unnerving song that has affected the people living in the building.
 Throughout the first season, Dan attempts to make sense of the tapes and becomes increasingly rattled by the unsettling interviews carried out by Pendras.
 Pendras has a female partner named Alexa who is briefly introduced, but otherwise the tapes consist only of her interviews with other residents.

 At the end of the first tape, Dan's best friend Mark reveals that he received these recordings from Dan in the mail and that Dan has been missing since January 2016.
 Mark is trying to figure out what happened to Dan by slowly releasing the audio to the public as a series of podcast episodes.

 The second season follows Dan as he explores a different world.

 The show contains a three-part miniseries called Left of the Dial, which began with an episode entitled "The Passenger".
 The miniseries follows the story of two characters named Nicholas and Static Man as they go on a road trip to a place called "the Blacktop".